EdwinLamarWalker/Virtual-private-network/README.md

 ![image](https://github.com/EdwinLamarWalker/Virtual-private-network/assets/147763790/9c43dd47-ef65-48bf-8442-2d98dd831529)

-To Verify, refresh your ip address site we looked up earlier and it should give you a tokyo, japan ip address.
+To Verify, refresh your ip address site we looked up earlier and it should give you a tokyo, japan ip address (138.199.21.218).
 Additionally any website you search will be brought up in japanese format, and that is creating and observing vpn's in microsoft azure.
 Once finshed delete all running components inside azure. rinse and repeat for deeper understanding.